 Mascara primer tubes look a lot like regular mascara tubes.
 They are often white in color to indicate they aren’t quite the same thing, but occasionally some brands will use a black or colored tube.
 However, the good stuff on the inside is always white and it’s applied with a regular mascara brush.
 Yes, you look like you are blinking away snow from your lashes once you apply it, but don’t worry, it’s only a first step.
 After you’ve applied your primer, you cover it with your normal go-to mascara anyway, so all the snow disappears.

 Why Bother with Mascara Primer?

-The result is that you’ll have fuller, darker, longer-looking lashes with a few simple strokes from your magic mascara wand, instead of fighting a war with falsies and eyelash glue.
-You also won’t have to worry about getting touch-ups every few weeks for lash extensions.
+The result is that you'll have fuller, darker, longer-looking lashes with a few simple strokes from your magic mascara wand, instead of fighting a war with falsies and eyelash glue.
+You also won't have to worry about getting touch-ups every few weeks for lash extensions.
 And as totally a side bonus, your natural lashes will get stronger and healthier.
-This is because most mascara primer formulas also have goodies added to help condition and nourish your lashes and keep them in their best shape.
+This is because most mascara primer ingredient formulas also have goodies added to their product to help condition and nourish your lashes and keep them in their best shape.

 In a nutshell, your mascara primer is helpful for:

 - Prepare your lashes for your mascara sans the clumping

 - Condition and nourish your lashes so they remain strong